 Administrative investigations will be conducted by the Justice Center, the State Oversight Agency, or the provider depending on the severity and setting of the allegation.
 Every investigation is reviewed by the Justice Center once complete, regardless of what entity conducts it.
 Every allegation reported to the Justice Center is either substantiated or unsubstantiated at the conclusion of the review process.

 Criminal investigations are conducted by the Justice Center, local law enforcement, or a combination of the two.
-The Justice Center's Special Prosecutor/Inspector General has the ability to file criminal charges.
-Alternately, the local District Attorney can file criminal charges, or the two can work jointly on cases.
+The Justice Center's Special Prosecutor/Inspector General supports the local district attorney to file criminal charges.

 The program or provider provides notification to the legal guardian or personal representative after the program or provider learns that an allegation was made to the VPCR hotline.

 A “personal representative” is someone who is legally permitted to act on behalf of the service recipient.

 Investigators will question subjects (e.g., employee, volunteer, intern, consultant, contractor) who are alleged to have committed the act of abuse or neglect as well as anyone who may have information about an incident including victims and witnesses.
 Only staff may be considered to be subjects of an investigation.
 All interviews and interrogations conducted by the Justice Center are recorded.

 The purpose of the interview is to learn what an individual knows about a reported incident.
 The victim/witness will be notified of the location, date, and time of the interview.
 The interview is voluntary and may involve taking breaks during the interview.
 The victim/witness should let the investigator know if an accessibility accommodation is needed during the interview or if they do not understand something that was said.

 Investigators collect materials and documents as part of the investigation process.
 Investigators will only ask to see personal items if it they are needed to complete the investigation.